robisim74/qwik-speak/tools/extract.md

 > Note.
 A key will not be extracted when a function argument is a variable (dynamic).

 #### Naming conventions
-If you use nested keys _in all app keys_, the first property will be used as filename:
+If you use scoped translations, the first property will be used as filename:
 ```html
 <p>{t('app.text)}</p>
 <p>{t('home.greeting)}</p>